strangerstudios/memberlite/docs/build-process.md

    - For more detailed instructions, see the root `README.md`.
 2. Run `npm install` to install dependencies.
 3. Run `npm run build` to build blocks and editor settings.
-4. You can also run `npm run watch` to watch for changes and rebuild automatically.
+4. You can also run `npm run start` to watch for changes and rebuild automatically.

 ## Adding New Paths to the Webpack Config